Duke of Edinburgh

 Preparing for Adulthood

-Evergreen School’s Post 16 department is a thriving and exciting environment to be in.
+Evergreen School’s sixth form department is a thriving and exciting environment to be in.
 Our main aim is to prepare our young people for adult life.
 Our inclusive curriculum is able to evolve with the ever-changing needs of the students and incorporates work based and practical activities that develop the life and work skills all our young people need to feel successful and fulfilled.

 We offer a variety of accredited courses including, Asdan Personal Progress, Functional Skills in English and Mathematics and Open Awards Skills for Further Learning and Employment.
-We also link our curriculum closely into the four EHCP areas:
+We also link our curriculum closely into the four EHCP areas for post-16 students:

 - Friends, Relationships and Community Inclusion